Bloodyaugust/godot-template/README.md

 Godot editor addon scripts.

-### Behaviors
+### Autoloads

-Packed scenes for game objects that implement a generic interface.
-Usually single-node as a carrier for a script.
+Like controllers, but autoloaded and marked as singletons in the project menu of the editor.

 ### Build

 This is where builds of your game go.
-In CI, we create subfolders for win, osx, and linux.
+In CI, we create subfolders for win, osx, linux, and html5.

 ### Constants